Navigation Menu

 Our Pipeline

 We have a pipeline of transformative small molecule therapies that are in development for the treatment of both rare and prevalent CNS disorders.
-Our lead molecule, ABX-002, is a potent and selective, CNS-directed thyroid hormone receptor beta (TRβ) agonist that we are developing as a treatment for multiple CNS disorders.
+Our lead molecule, ABX-002, is a potent and selective, CNS-directed thyroid hormone receptor beta (TRβ) agonist that we are developing as a potential treatment for multiple CNS disorders, initially focusing on the adjunctive treatment for people with major depressive disorder (MDD).

 03